Summary

 Deeming

-An SSI-related adult, living with a non-SSI-related spouse, will be budgeted as a household of two, unless the income of the non-SSI-related spouse is less than the difference between the Medicaid income level for a two-person household and a one person household (in 2022, $433).
-If it is below that amount, the non-SSI-related spouse and his/her income are not counted and the MBI-WPD applicant is budgeted as a household of one.
+An SSI-related adult, living with a non-SSI-related spouse, will be budgeted as a household of two, unless the income of the non-SSI-related spouse is less than the difference between the Medicaid income level for a two-person household and a one-person household (in 2024, $619).
+If it is below that amount, the non-SSI-related spouse and their income are not counted and the MBI-WPD applicant is budgeted as a household of one.
 If the non-SSI-related spouse’s income is used, MBI-WPD eligibility will be determined based on a household of two.

 If the non-SSI-related spouse’s income will be considered, apply the SSI-related income disregards to the total income in the household.
 If the remaining amount falls below MBI-WPD’s income guidelines for a household of two, the spouse with the disability is eligible.